richo/snowplow-wiki/Home.md

 Welcome to SnowPlow - the open-source, web-scale analytics platform powered by [Hadoop](hadoop) and [Hive](hive).
 This wiki is the main source of documentation for the SnowPlow Analytics project.

+If this is your first time reading about SnowPlow, we recommend starting with the [[SnowPlow Overview]].

 ## Quick navigation

 1. [[Overview-of-Snowplow]].
 What SnowPlow is, what purpose it serves, where it is today and how we plan to develop it going forwards.